 Vehicle eligibility strategies are a product of planning and congestion management practices, while access control strategies are developed through the design process.
 The traffic responsive control strategies include elements of traffic management practices, and pricing strategies originate from the need for new transportation infrastructure funding sources.
-All four elements in different combinations can be used to optimize multiple objectives such as lane utilization, funding, throughput, and system operation reliability.
-Typically, pricing strategies combined with eligibility strategies play an important and flexible role in managing the demand along a facility.
+All four elements can be used in different combinations to optimize performance against multiple objectives such as lane utilization, funding, throughput, and system operation reliability.
+Typically, pricing and eligibility strategies are the most common combination of strategies applied on existing managed lane facilities.

-The "control center" depiction in Figure 2 on the following page provides a simplified sense of the flexible package of managed lane operating strategies that can be used to meet different transportation objectives.
-The flexibility and diversity provide many different combinations that, depending on the traffic demand conditions, can achieve the same give optimal objective.
+The "control center" depiction in Figure 2 provides a simplified sense of the flexible package of managed lane operating strategies that can be used to meet different transportation objectives.
+A flexibility and diverse package of strategies provide many options for achieving optimal performance over a range of traffic conditions.